 You want to help your child succeed in school as a parent, but what do you do when their math homework turns into a frustrating struggle for both of you?
-You turn to online resources—videos, math apps, and step-by-step guides—only to find that they don’t fully bridge the gap.
+You turn to online resources like videos, math apps, and step by step guides.
+Unfortunately, as you go through them you find that they don't fully bridge the gap.
 If your child is still struggling despite all the digital help available, it may be time to consider other solutions.

 Online videos and math apps can be fantastic tools, but they don’t always provide the personalized support that struggling students need.
 Here’s why: